 - The student demonstrates financial need through the University of Toronto Undergraduate Grant Portal.

 - The student indicates on the EL Bursaries Cover Sheet MS Form that they are enrolled in one eligible course offered during the current academic term (students enrolled in multiple eligible courses for that academic term must fill out the form for each course).

 - The student continues to be enrolled in the eligible course(s) after the course drop date.

 Students with accessibility concerns are recommended to consult with Accessibility Services on campus to evaluate their needs before applying for an EL Bursary.
-The EEU will work closely with the Office of the Registrar; Accessibility Services; the Equity, Diversity, and Inclusion Office; and the Indigenous Centre to ensure that the EL Bursaries program fulfills the University of Toronto’s pledge to “remove a range of barriers and support our community members in fulfilling their academic, research and employment goals.”
+The EEU will work closely with the Office of the Registrar; Accessibility Services; the Equity, Diversity, and Inclusion Office; and the Office of Indigenous Initiatives to ensure that the EL Bursaries program fulfills the University of Toronto’s pledge to “remove a range of barriers and support our community members in fulfilling their academic, research and employment goals.”